 Ray tracing isn’t actually a new technology – it’s been used for years in film.
 Nvidia is, however, the first company that has managed to use ray tracing in real time, and it’s that ‘real time’ part which is obviously a necessity for video games.

 Not only does this game-changing lighting effect make environments look more realistic, but it also creates more authentic shadows and reflections.
 This was shown off in Nvidia’s Star Wars demo, as shiny Stormtrooper armour was made to look more convincing with dazzling reflections and glossy finishes.

 Unfortunately, I haven’t been able to test ray tracing for myself to see if it works in real time as well as Nvidia claims.
-That’s because ray tracing support is yet to roll out for video games, with Nvidia waiting for Microsoft’s DirectX Raytracing software to release later this year.
-Once we do get to see real-time ray tracing in action, I’ll update this review.
+That’s because ray tracing support is yet to roll out for video games, with Nvidia waiting for Microsoft’s DirectX Raytracing software to release.

-On more positive news, Nvidia has already wrangled a decent list of games to support the RTX 2080 Ti’s ray tracing capabilities.
-These games include Shadow of the Tomb Raider, Battlefield 5 and Metro Exodus.
+As well as Battlefield V, Nvidia has wrangled a decent list of games to support the RTX 2080 Ti’s ray tracing capabilities.
+These games include Shadow of the Tomb Raider and Metro Exodus.
 With such high-profile developers already on board, it’s likely we’ll see plenty more arrive in the future.
 The full list of compatible titles can be seen below:

 - Assetto Corsa Competizione

 - Metro Exodus

 - Shadow of the Tomb Raider